4 Fantastic Beach Destinations Way Cheaper than Boracay

 Photo via flickr by Kat Javier

 Tingloy Island is a tropical sanctuary 14 kilometers off the southern coast of Mabini, Batangas.
 Once an off-the-beaten-path destination, Tingloy is steadily becoming a bustling tourist hub because of its scenic beaches, the most popular ones are Sepoc and Masasa Beach.
 Despite its isolation, Tingloy is home to 18,000 seaside dwellers, and there are 15 baranggays on the island.
 Most overnight visitors bunk at homestays in baranggays close to the beaches.
-There are no hostels in Masasa Beach.
-Whereas, in Sepoc Beach visitors can stay at Eagle Point Resort, a private entity that owns and manages the cove.
+There are no hotels in Masasa and Sepoc Beach, and Sepoc Beach can only be accessed by boat.

 Many bus lines ply the Manila-Batangas route from Cubao, Edsa and near Buendia-LRT station in Pasay.
 Travel time is around 2-3 hours depending on a bus’ route.
 Buses with a CALABARZON signage are the fastest because they bypass many towns en route to Batangas City.
 Fares cost around ₱160 one-way.
 Travelers should get off at the Grand Terminal in Batangas and then ride a jeepney to Anilao or Talaga Port.
 The trip to the ports is around 40 minutes and the fare costs ₱40.
 Anilao and Talaga ports are used alternately depending on weather conditions.
 From either port, the boat trip to Tingloy Island is about 45 minutes and the fare per person costs ₱80.
 Alternatively, boats can be privately hired for day tours, but boat rentals to Tingloy are notoriously steep.
 From Tingloy port, travelers can take a tricycle to their homestay then trek to the beaches.